goto10hq/vue-nani-kore/README.md

 # vue-nani-kore
 > A bucket of magnificent VUE components.

 Components can be rendered as standalone one with no CSS dependencies.
-But most of them are (will be) based on Bootstrap 3.x.
+But most of them are (will be) based on Bootstrap 3.x (and 4.x in the future).
+By the way jQuery dependencies have been removed.
+But as Uploader is based on DropZone I use a modified (internal) version of DropZone who does not have a dependency on jQuery (that's why it's included in the dist package - it's a little bit bigger)

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Latest Version on NPM](https://img.shields.io/npm/v/vue-nani-kore.svg?style=flat-square)](https://npmjs.com/package/vue-nani-kore)